 This is Italian electronics manufacturer Favero's second go at power-measuring pedals after the BePro pedals.
 The spec is like a wishlist of power pedal features: no external pods, so swapping between bikes is easy; Bluetooth and ANT+ communications protocols; left and right power; torque efficiency and pedal smoothness; Look Keo cleat compatibility; rechargeable; apps for iOS and Android; and a claimed weight of 299g/pair.

 FSA's Powerbox power meter crank borrows power2max technology and has an RRP of £599 for the aluminium version (including chainrings), though it can already be found for considerably less.
-That makes it the cheapest crank power meter we're aware of, and the cheapest meter that measures power from both sides, though FSA has not yet released the firmware upgrade that will allow you to see the left and right hand readings separately.
+That makes it one of the cheapest crank power meters we're aware of, and the cheapest meter that measures power from both sides.
 It communicates using the ANT+ protocol and battery life is a claimed 300-400 hours from a CR2450 button cell.
-A firmware upgrade to allow Bluetooth communication has also been promised.
-Both it and left/right measurements will be paid-for upgrades.
+A recent free firmware upgrade allows you to see the left and right hand readings separately, and enables Bluetooth communication.

 Fancy a bit of DIY?
 The Watteam Powerbeat is a pair of sensors that you mount on your cranks yourself.
 That's right, you quite literally turn your existing hollow aluminium cranks into a pair of power-sensing crank arms by gluing sensors to them.
 That gives you two-sided power measurement at a bargain price, as long as you already have compatible cranks.
 Even if you don't, they'll work with Shimano 105 cranks which can be had for as little as £65.